mariellefoster/marf-books/README.md

 - David Moore: Not So Stories

 ## Next
-- Marjane Satrapi: Persopolis
-- N. K. Jemisin: The Shadowed Sun
+- Becky Chambers: Record of a Spaceborn Few
+- Priya Sharma: Rag and Bone
+- David Gerard: Attack of the 50 Foot Blockchain
+- Lois McMaster Bujold: Mira's Last Dance
+- Lois McMaster Bujold: The Prisoner of Limnos
 - Roxane Gay: Not That Bad
-- Priya Sharma: Rag and Bone
 - Caitlín R. Kiernan: Black Helicopters
 - Rebecca Roanhorse: Trail of Lightning
-- Becky Chambers: Record of a Spaceborn Few
-- Attack of the 50 Foot Blockchain

 ## Future
 - Ken Liu: The Paper Menagerie and Other Stories